 Finally, ensure you have open any ready any digital documents or images you may want to refer to on the call.

-Some video platforms, such as Coviu, have excellent integrated document sharing capabilities.
+Some video platforms, such as Coviu, have excellent integrated document transfer, whiteboard and screen sharing capabilities.

 Most people getting into telehealth video consider the platform, but not the other logisitics involved.
 Consider your timezones, internet quality, appearance, camera, background, lighting, audio and props before your call, and your patient will be a raving fan in no time.